 Since builders risk insurance is a type of inland marine coverage, theft is included.
 The limit that is replaced will be dependent on the preselected amounts of insurance.
 Every policy will be different and should be reviewed for accuracy.

-If you are building a brand new home or remodeling a current one, you'll need coverage for the process.
+Builders risk insurance is most commonly used among construction workers.
+However, if you are building a brand new home or remodeling a current one, you'll need coverage for the process.
 In 2019, Kentucky had $549,229,000 in homeowners insurance claims paid.
 If you're not adequately insured, you'll be financially responsible for a loss.

 When you start a home from scratch, the builder usually owns the land and build-out process until closing day.
 In this scenario, the builder would be the one obtaining a builders risk policy.
 If you have a financial interest in the home, you may want to be listed as an additional insured.